 Synonyms

-When writing queries, it can be very effective to use synonyms to expand the keywords in order to get relevant results that users otherwise would not have found.
+When you write a query, you can use synonyms to expand the keywords to get results that users otherwise may not have found.
 This reduces the problem of getting too few or no results, leading to fewer chances of conversions or even search abandonment.
-For example, when a user searched for "H2O", that user most likely also want to find results that contains "water".
-This is made possible by storing your synonyms in Optimizely Content Graph and enable them per field in your query.
-Otherwise, many relevant results would not have been retrieved.

 Synonyms are stored as a CSV file, where each line is an entry.
-Content Graph lets you store two synonym files per language, which are called synonym slots ONE
+Optimizely Graph lets you store two synonym files per language: synonym slots ONE

 and TWO

 .
-This option to customize can be useful to for example support multiple groups of customer-specified synonyms, but also to separately store synonyms which are stable, not frequently updated, and should be beyond editorial control.
+This option to customize can be useful to support multiple groups of customer-specified synonyms but also to separately store synonyms that are stable, not frequently updated, and should be beyond editorial control.

-A entry in the synonym list cannot be greater than 1,000 characters/bytes and the maximum number of entries is 50,000.
+An entry in the synonym list cannot be greater than 1,000 characters or bytes.
+The maximum number of entries is 50,000.

-The synonyms can be defined with 2 types of relationships:
+The synonyms are defined by two types of relationships:

 =>